“Write for people, not for search engines!”

 - Meta description — this is the little summary you always see just underneath the headline in search results.

-If you want to go nuts, you can also use your chosen keyword in the H1 headline tag, as well as within the first 100 words of your article (if it’s a written piece as opposed to, say, a whiteboard animation video).
+If you want to go nuts, you can also use your chosen keyword in the H1 headline tag, as well as within the first 100 words of your article (if it’s a written piece as opposed to, say, a whiteboard and cartoon animation video).

 As for the rest of your piece, as long as you make it valuable and communicate with the viewers clearly, you don’t have to worry about keyword usage — you’ll hit the “sweet spot” naturally!